 Mentored Research in a Psychological Science Laboratory

 The unique and intensive experiential learning doing research in one our psychological science laboratories, provides students with an exceptional opportunity rarely accessible in the context of study abroad programs.
 Students are matched, based on their interests, with a faculty mentor, and then conduct supervised research in her/his laboratory.
 In the context of this mentored independent research, students are typically integrated into an existing research project, or, together with their Faculty Advisor, develop a novel independent project.
-In addition to completing the mandatory hours (10 hours = 3 credits), students are required to write a final paper summarizing their work.
+In addition to completing the mandatory hours (10 hours per week = 3 credits), students are required to write a final paper summarizing their work.

 Mentored Research Topics